 11km (7 miles) N of Rhodes

-Tiny, rugged Simi is often called "the jewel of the Dodecanese."
+Tiny, rugged Symi is often called "the jewel of the Dodecanese."
 Arrival by boat affords you a view of pastel-colored neoclassical mansions climbing the steep hills above the broad, horseshoe-shaped harbor.
-Yialos is Simi's port, and Horio its old capital.
+Yialos is Symi's port, and Horio its old capital.
 The welcome absence of nontraditional buildings is due to an archaeological decree that severely regulates the style and methods of construction and restoration of all old and new buildings.
-Simi's long and prosperous tradition of shipbuilding, trading, and sponge diving is evident in its gracious mansions and richly ornamented churches.
+Symi's long and prosperous tradition of shipbuilding, trading, and sponge diving is evident in its gracious mansions and richly ornamented churches.
 Islanders proudly boast that there are so many churches and monasteries that you can worship in a different sanctuary every day of the year.